Anbeeld/ACAI/docs/analysis.md

 This is a workaround for the limited control Clausewitz event scripts have over reinforcements.

 After the initial 60-day (corvette) or 480-day (battleship) build delay, additional delivery delays are applied based on the number of jumps between the ship's origin and the main fleet's current system.
-Delivery delays differ by ship type: corvettes add 70 days per 2 jumps (scaling up to 700 days at 19+ jumps), while battleships add 80 days per 2 jumps (scaling up to 800 days at 19+ jumps).
+Delivery delays differ by ship type: corvettes add 70 days per 2-jump block (scaling up to 700 days at 19+ jumps), while battleships add 80 days per 2-jump block (scaling up to 800 days at 19+ jumps).
 Same-system delivery is instant (0 days).
+If the main fleet is in combat or has no valid solar system, the delivery is delayed by 15 days and retried.

 #### Fleet meta shaping through static data